openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

 only partially (for example through the DTB scan), the missing fields stay empty and editable, and must be filled in manually.

+A mass upgrade of a build is blocked until the metadata of every image in that build is confirmed, either automatically or manually.

 4. Perform a Firmware Upgrade to a Specific Device
 --------------------------------------------------